A note on smooth rotund norms which are not midpoint locally uniformly rotund: Preliminaries

 \subsection{A consequence of relatively compactness of almost overcomplete sequence}

-We conclude this preliminary section by showing that if a norm on a space $X$ is not LUR, then there exists a closed infinite-codimensional subspace in which the restriction of the initial norm is not LUR.
+We conclude this preliminary section by showing that if a norm on a Banach space $X$ is not LUR, then there exists a closed infinite-codimensional subspace in which the restriction of the initial norm is not LUR.
 Although this result is not surprising, its proof is not trivial and requires some additional tools and moreover might be of independent interest.
 For these reasons we decided to include it in the manuscript.
+Notice that the argument used in Proposition \ref{p: applicationFZ} can be applied to other rotundity properties.
 We recall that a sequence $\{x_n\}_{n\in\N}$ in a separable Banach space $X$ is said \textit{almost overcomplete} if $\overline{\operatorname{span}}\{x_{n_k}\}_{k\in\N}$ has finite codimension in $X$, for every subsequence $\{x_{n_k}\}_{k\in\N}$.
 By \cite[Theorem 2.1]{FonfZanco} if $\{x_n\}_{n\in\N}\subset X$ is almost overcomplete and bounded, then it is relatively compact (see also \cite[Corollary 5.5]{RS21} for an alternative proof).
 Finally, we refer to \cite{FonfZanco,FSTZ,Kos21,RS21} and references therein for further information on overcomplete sets.

 \begin{proposition} Let $(X,\|\cdot\|)$ be a separable Banach space.
 Suppose that $\|\cdot\|$ is not LUR.
 Then there exists a closed infinite-codimensional subspace $Y\subset X$ such that $\|\cdot\|$ restricted to $Y$ is not LUR. \end{proposition}